-- 6.44 Policy DM1 states that applications must ensure that development does not result in, amongst other things excessive activity or vehicle movements.
+- 6.45 Policy DM1 states that applications must ensure that development does not result in, amongst other things excessive activity or vehicle movements.
 Policy DM15 states that there must be safe site access from the highway.
-DM30 also continues this theme stating that proposals must not result in unacceptable traffic levels on nearby roads or unsympathetic changes to the character of rural lanes. - 6.45 With the small-scale nature of the submitted proposal, the vehicle movements from the application site are easily accommodated on the local road network.
+DM30 also continues this theme stating that proposals must not result in unacceptable traffic levels on nearby roads or unsympathetic changes to the character of rural lanes. - 6.46 With the small-scale nature of the submitted proposal, the vehicle movements from the application site are easily accommodated on the local road network.
 The current proposal does not raise any highway safety issues in relation to the use of the existing access on to Lenham Road including in terms of diver sightlines.
-A refusal would not be warranted in relation to the individual impact from the two additional mobiles currently proposed, the keeping of horses on site or in terms of the cumulative impact from other local development. - 6.46 No objections to the development have been raised by the local highway authority.
+A refusal would not be warranted in relation to the individual impact from the additional caravan currently proposed or in terms of the cumulative impact from other local development. - 6.47 No objections to the development have been raised by the local highway authority.